punkave/jquery-selective/README.md

 By default, you cannot add a new item that was not supplied by autocomplete.
 In some cases, such as tagging, this is a reasonable thing to do.
 In such cases, set the `add` option to `true`.
 Note that this implies the value and the label are the same.
 This option is suitable only when that is the case.

 When this option is enabled, pressing enter will add a new item.
-If you do not want the enter key, set the addKeyCodes option to a different keycode or array of keycodes.
-(You may include the value `13` for the enter key.)
+If you do not want the enter key, set the `addKeyCodes` option to a different keycode or array of keycodes.
+(You may include the value `13` for the enter key.
+The comma key is `188`.
+[Here's a list of cross-browser-safe keycodes.](http://www.javascripter.net/faq/keycodes.htm))

 ### Preventing Duplicates